Vegan Protein Brownie Recipe

 • Preheat oven to 350.

 • Rinse and drain the black beans.
-15 oz Black Beans
+15 oz black beans

 • Blend beans in a food processor until VERY smooth.
 Add in the rest of your ingredients except for the chocolate chips.
 2 tablespoons cocoa powder, ½ cup oats, ¼ teaspoon salt, ½ cup honey, 1 teaspoon Stevia, ¼ cup coconut oil, 1 tablespoon vanilla, 1 teaspoon almond extract, ½ teaspoon baking powder